calvinmccarter/condo-adapter/README.md

 print(f"after ConDo:  {np.mean((Y_S2T - Y_Strue) ** 2):.3f}")
 ```

-More thorough examples are provided in the examples directory.
+More thorough examples are provided in the `examples` directory, and all code for experiments are in the `papers` directory.

 ## Development